karth2k/Sanskrit-Teacher/README.md

 1. Make sure to install a Devanagari script keyboard layout and familiarizing how it works

 2. Simply open the file Sanskrit_Teacher_Program.py with an IDE of your choice and run it and follow the steps it asks.

+Profile Deletion:

+1. In order to delete a profile, when asked to input a profile username, simply type "Profile_Deletion" (without the quotations).

+2. Follow the rest of the steps that are given.